 World Environment Day: Soil health worsening faster than feared

-Soil degradation in Bangladesh is happening at a faster pace than earlier thought, and it is threatening the country's food security.
+Soil degradation in Bangladesh is happening at a pace faster than earlier feared, and it is threatening the country's food security.

 Every year, the physical, chemical, and biological or economic properties of soil are degrading on around 270 sq km area, roughly the size of Dhaka city.